 Here are common treatment options for head and neck cancer.

-A surgeon will perform the physical removal of cancerous tumors, cells, and possibly lymph nodes.
-This will often be followed by a hospitalization for several days and you will receive specific information regarding surgery and post-operative restrictions that are individualized for you.
-In some cases, additional treatments like radiation therapy or chemotherapy may be required after surgery to eradicate cancer cells that were not removed.
+A surgeon will perform the physical removal of cancerous tumors and possibly lymph nodes.
+Depending on the type and extent of the surgery, this may be followed by a hospitalization for several days and you will receive specific information regarding surgery and post-operative restrictions that are individualized for you.
+In some cases, additional treatments like radiation therapy or chemotherapy may be required after surgery to improve the chances of long-term cure.

 Radiation uses intense beams of light to kill cancer cells (and healthy cells) in a precise area.
 Radiation may be the main treatment for a head and neck cancer or it may be a part a larger treatment plan.
 For example, it may occur pre-surgery to shrink a tumor or it may occur a few weeks after surgery to kill remaining cancerous cells.
 Radiation is typically done once daily, five days per week for several weeks and lasts approximately 15 minutes per treatment session.